tony-waters/tony-waters.github.io/_posts/custom-annotations-spring-security.md

 header-img: "img/spring5.jpg"
 ---

 A common requirement is that the owner of something can change it.
-For example, for most sites I subscribe to I would expect to be able to change my email address or marketing options, while I would not expect to be able to change these details for another user.
+For example, for most sites I subscribe to I would expect to be able to change my email address or marketing options.
+Additionally, I would not expect to be able to change these details for another user.

+Using Spring Security we can create infinately complex `SpEL` expressions.

+In this post I highlight a straightforward way of encapsulating `@PreAutorsie` `SpEL` expressions using Custom Annotations in Spring Security to create a `@UserOwned` annotation

-This can easily be done using `@PreAuthorise`, some `SpEL`, and some boilerplate.
+This can easily be achieved using `@PreAuthorise`, some `SpEL`, and some boilerplate:

+...

+While this works, the repetition breaks DRY principles.
+The logic is proliferated throughout the codebase, making it harder to change.

-Rather than proliferating this common requirement in its base `@PreAuthorise` form, lets male it easily reusable and updatable using DRY principles and Custom Annotations.
+Rather than letting this common requirement run wild in its basic `@PreAuthorise` form, lets make it easily reusable and updatable using DRY principles and Custom Annotations.

+## Using Custom Annotations

+## Testing

+## Conclusion